Spain’s mortuary workers endure the daily march of death

 —-

-Associated Press writer Joseph Wilson contributed.
+Associated Press writer Joseph Wilson contributed to this report.

 Follow AP’s coverage at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/UnderstandingtheOutbreak